BrainStation-23/js-sbu/_posts/2023-04-07-money-manager-23.md

 ---
 layout: post
-title:  "Powerful things you can do with the Markdown editor"
+title:  "Money Manager 23"
 author: sal
-categories: [ Jekyll, tutorial ]
+categories: [ money manager, money, expense, tracker, app ]
-image: assets/images/4.jpg
+image: assets/images/meney-manager-23.jpg
 ---
-There are lots of powerful things you can do with the Markdown editor
+There are lots of money manager

 If you've gotten pretty comfortable with writing in Markdown, then you may enjoy some more advanced tips about the types of things you can do with Markdown!